-Using revealed preference studies, monetization factors were developed to value an incremental increase in sidewalk width per pedestrian mile-traveled and are included in Appendix A, Table A-8.
+Using revealed preference studies, monetization factors have been developed to value reducing adjacent traffic speeds and traffic volumes, elevation gain, and an incremental increase in sidewalk width per pedestrian mile-traveled, and these are included in Appendix A, Table A-8.
 When using these values, the estimated value per projected pedestrian trip on a proposed facility should be capped at 0.86 miles, the average length of a walking trip in the 2017 National Household Travel Survey, unless the applicant has specific documentation suggesting longer trips (as may be the case when a trip shorter than 0.86 miles is not feasible on the facility in question).
 In other words, applicants should not assume all pedestrians travel the full distance of a proposed facility if the facility is longer than 0.86 miles, unless they have a clear justification for doing so, such as a detailed demand analysis suggesting a different average trip distance.